airladon/ThisIGet/src/js/views/information/terms.md

 The Website may invite you to chat, contribute to, or participate in blogs, message boards, online forums, and other functionality, and may provide you with the opportunity to create, submit, post, display, transmit, perform, publish, distribute, or broadcast content and materials to us or on the Website, including but not limited to text, writings, video, audio, photographs, graphics, comments, suggestions, or personal information or other material.
 The Website allows users to review the Content, create accounts to rate the Content, and view the aggregated statistics of the ratings.
 Users can also submit or update information by contacting This I Get directly, or contributing to the Website’s source code repository.
 The act of contributing content for the Website is referred to as the “Contribution” in these Terms.

 Contributions may be viewable by other users of the Website and through third-party websites.
-As such, any Contributions you transmit may be treated as non-confidential and non-proprietary If you submit or modify Contributions you agree to the following terms:
+As such, any Contributions you transmit may be treated as non-confidential and non-proprietary.
+If you submit or modify Contributions you agree to the following terms:

 <ol type="a">
 <li>if authored by you, or if you have the necessary licenses, rights, consents, releases, and permissions to use and to authorize us, you agree to license the Contributions under the CC BY-SA 4.0 license indefinitely and no matter whether you continue to use the service or not;</li>